hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 - `Config cfg = new XmlClientConfigBuilder(inputStream).build();`

-For programmatic configuration of the Hazelcast Java Client, just instantiate a `ClientConfig` object and configure the desired aspects, a sample of which is shown below.
+For programmatic configuration of the Hazelcast Java Client, just instantiate a `ClientConfig` object and configure the desired aspects.
+An example is shown below.

 ```java
 ClientConfig clientConfig = new ClientConfig();